-In addition to being a door-to-door transportation mode, bicycling can fill the gap for people that live or work a mile, or a few miles, from a rail station.
-Many area commuters bike from home to the nearest Metro station and rely on transit to get them the rest of the way to work.
-Bikesharing also provides an option for those who take transit to work, but want to run an errand or go to meeting near their workplace.
+In addition to being door-to-door transportation modes, bicycling and bike-sharing can fill the gap for people that live or work a mile, or a few miles, from a transit station or stop.
+Many area commuters bike from home to a Metro station, and rely on public transit to get them the rest of the way to work.
+Bike-sharing also provides an option for those who take transit to work, but need transportation for an errand or meeting while at work.

 Bicycles and the Metro System - Information from Metro about bike parking and taking your bike on Metrobus and Metrorail.